johnconnor77/devgrid-coding-challenge/README.md

 1. Start the Docker containers:

     ```sh
-    docker-compose up

-2. Run the coverage command in other shell:

-    ```sh
     docker-compose run coverage

-3. Check the test results in the /htmlcov/index.html
+2. Check the test results in the /htmlcov/index.html